 Change the Switch for a Potentiometer

 The voltage on the base of the transistor doesn’t have to be controlled by a switch.
 You can use a potentiometer, connected as a voltage divider, to produce a changing control voltage for the transistor’s base.
+Figure 23 shows the schematic drawing and Figure 24 shows the breadboard view of the circuit.
 Related video: Connecting the potentiometer

 When you turn the potentiometer, you’re producing a varying voltage on the wiper pin.
 That means you’re changing the voltage on the base of the transistor.
 Yet the motor doesn’t change its speed.
 It only turns on or off.
 When the voltage on the potentiometer’s wiper pin reaches 0.6V, the transistor will turn on.
 When it’s below 0.6V, the transistor will turn off.
 The transistor is acting like a switch, not a variable supply.
 If you want to vary the motor’s speed using a transistor, you need to turn the transistor on and off very fast, and change the ratio of on time to off time.
 This is called pulse width modulation.
 You’ll learn more about it in these notes on analog output from a microcontroller and see it in action in the analog lab.

 If you’ve understood everything so far and managed to get it to work, here’s where it gets really fun.
 Imaging you have a variable resistor and you want the motor to turn on when the variable resistor passes a particular threshold.
 For example, maybe you want to turn on the motor when a shadow falls across a photo resistor, or when a weight is placed on a force-sensing resistor.
 To make this happen, change your control circuit to include a variable resistor as shown in Figure 25 and Figure 26.